Quick facts

 Diseases carried by ticks

 The American dog tick in Minnesota can carry Rocky Mountain spotted fever, though this is rare.
-For more information on Rocky Mountain spotted fever, see information at the Centers for Disease Control and Prevention (CDC).
+For more information on Rocky Mountain spotted fever, see the Centers for Disease Control and Prevention (CDC).

 The blacklegged tick carries Lyme disease and several other diseases.
 See the Minnesota Department of Health page on tickborne diseases.